Phala-Network/growth-program/README.md

    - Additional Promotional Bonus (outside of the token pool)
      - Head Ambs: 4000 $PHA/month
      - Senior Ambs: 2000 $PHA/month
+   📌 Note: The allocation percentages above are guidelines and may be adjusted based on the number of active contributors in each department and the evolving needs of Phala Network’s business priorities.
+Flexibility allows us to reward impact and ensure sustainable growth across all areas.

 2. Choose Your Tasks:
    - Ambassadors will have to choose at least two and can choose up to three departments, out of the five departments (CM, CC & BD), to work on each month.